ihmeuw/vivarium_nih_us_cvd/paf_utilities/README.md

 STEP 3: CALCULATE PAFS
 ----------------------
+1. Set up the sim environment
+    ```
+    >>> conda create -n <SIM-ENV-NAME> python=3.11
+    >>> conda activate <SIM-ENV-NAME>
+    >>> cd <REPOS-DIR>/vivarium_nih_us_cvd; pip install -e .; git checkout main
+    ```
-1. Request cluster resources appropriate for running the PAF simulations.
+2. Request cluster resources appropriate for running the PAF simulations.
 This may take some trial and error!
 A good starting point is 3 threads, 11 hours, 50 GB
-2. Make a `paf-calculations` subdirectory in the current artifact version folder (alongside the artifacts already generated) and set the directory permissions
+3. Make a `paf-calculations` subdirectory in the current artifact version folder (alongside the artifacts already generated) and set the directory permissions
     ```
     >>> mkdir -p /mnt/team/simulation_science/costeffectiveness/artifacts/vivarium_nih_us_cvd/51-locations/<VERSION>/paf-calculations
     >>> chmod 775 /mnt/team/simulation_science/costeffectiveness/artifacts/vivarium_nih_us_cvd/51-locations/<VERSION>/paf-calculations
     ```
-3. Run the PAF-generating simulations.
+4. Run the PAF-generating simulations.
 There are two options to do so.
     A.1.
 (OPTIONAL) Update the cluster requests in ./paf_runner.py A.2.
 Navigate to the repository root directory and run the ./calculate_pafs.sh script to serially launch a `psimulate run` command for all locations (defined in the shell script)
         ```